6 minute ride

 8 minute ride

-A short cruise along the City Reach Boardwalk on Eagle Street Pier will take you to the Brisbane City Botanic Gardens – a heritage-listed botanic garden boarded by the Brisbane River, QUT’s Gardens Point Campus and Alice Street.
-The gardens themselves are bike friendly but you can pull up to enjoy river views or explore the local flora and fauna within the grounds or settle in for a picnic stop.
+A short cruise along the City Reach Boardwalk on Eagle Street Pier will take you to the Brisbane City Botanic Gardens – a heritage-listed botanic garden bordered by the Brisbane River, QUT’s Gardens Point Campus and Alice Street.
+The gardens themselves are bike friendly but you can pull up to enjoy river views, explore the local flora and fauna within the grounds or settle in for a picnic stop.
 While you’re there you can check out the world’s first commercially grown macadamia tree, which was planted in 1858 and still stands today.

 South Bank Parklands